Current Graduate Students

 Previous Graduate Students

-I recently graduate from the Masters in Cognitive and Affective Science program at UW Oshkosh.
+I recently graduated from the Masters in Cognitive and Affective Science program at UW Oshkosh.
 Currently, I am enrolled in a School Psychology graduate program at the University of Denver.
 I have broad research interests in Social Psychology.
 Currently, I study the converging implicit and explicit attitudes held by young adults towards members of nontraditional relationship structures.
 My Masters Thesis was more concerned with Positive Psychology, specifically with predicting the occurrence of Flow.

 I graduated from the Cognitive and Affective Masters program from UW Oshkosh.
 My primary research interests were in the sexual double standard.
 In particular, my thesis (supervised by Dr. Ashley Thompson) explored different methods of measuring its endorsement across different populations.